EvenSol/NeqSim-Colab/data/readme.md

-#Input datafiles in this directiory
+# Input datafiles in this directory